 If you suffer from headaches, dry or even just tired eyes, it's time to look at what you're looking at.
 For something the majority of us use everyday, our eyes don't get much thought.
-Unless you wear contacts or glasses, eye sight is a given and we don't think about the ability to see as something we need to exercise or keep healthy.
+Unless you wear contacts or glasses, eye sight is a given and we don't think about sight as something we need to exercise or keep healthy.
 Even after equipping your lenses, it's easy to forget the health behind this useful sense.
 It's time to be proactive.

 .
 Because our eyes process warmer-colored light easier, blue light takes more effort for us to process.
 It can even hinder our sleeping patterns.